SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab4.md

    >**Note:** If you receive an error that the script is not digitally signed or cannot execute on the system, you may need to change the execution policy or unblock the script.

 ### Task 4: Configure and run the Chat Copilot App locally

+In this task, you will configure and run the Chat Copilot app locally by setting up the environment, adjusting configuration files, and launching the application for testing and development.

 1. Configure Chat Copilot by running the following command.
 You can use the Azure OpenAI Service Name, Key, Endpoint, and the already deployed model names that you noted down in the previous steps or use the values from the below mentioned table.